jared6502/arduino_gamepad/README.txt

 gcc arduino_evdev_feeder.c -levdev -o feeder

 Depending on OS, you may have to specify include and library paths.
 An example of this is in the file build.sh.
+Feeder is currently broken, but has been uploaded anyway.